aijianiula0601/FlowCPCVC/index.md

 </tr>
 </table>

-## Audios of target come from libritts, which is a dataset different to vctk
+## Audios of target come from libritts, which is another dataset different to vctk

 --------
-#### Speakers of target in libritts.
-Speakers of source in vctk test-dataset.
+#### Speakers of target in libritts and speakers of source in test-dataset come from vctk.
 All speakers are unseen during training.
 We train the model only with vctk.

 <table>
 <tr>